The business consequences of being late to work

 The tardiness can be seen both as a challenge, but also a bit antiquated approach toward work ethics.
 The modern workforce is decreasingly based on hard manual labor with an increasing share of creativity and analysis-based work.
 The upcoming robotization of the manual tasks will only support this trend.

 Also, the employees who are late at work appear to be more productive and creative ones.
 So why not turn this foe into a friend and incorporate an elastic approach to work as the best way to tackle the tardiness?
-Lt us kno what are your thoughs about the topic - write to us!
+Let us kno what are your thoughs about the topic - write to us!
+And find out Calamari Leave to better manage your team!